blog-banner-image

 2

 For people seeking careers that are simultaneously challenging, meaningful, and exciting, it is tough to beat becoming a crime scene technician.
 These professionals, also known as forensic science technicians or crime scene analysts, have inspired a number of popular television programs such as CSI and Dexter.
-At the most basic level, these are the professionals that report to a crime scene and help to examine, collect, and transport the physical evidence found there.
+At the most basic level, these are the professionals who report to a crime scene and help to examine, collect, and transport the physical evidence found there.
 A crime scene technician may be called upon to take crime scene photos and help recreate the crime that took place, working alongside law enforcement.

 Since this position straddles the worlds of criminal justice and science, there can be an overlap in responsibilities and position titles.
 Looking at the criminal justice side, crime scene technicians are considered entry-level positions compared to crime scene investigators, who typically have more experience and serve in supervisory roles.

-Since 87 percent of forensic and crime scene technologists and investigators work in local or state government (BLS 2019) lines may blur between the job responsibilities depending on local government funding.
+Since 87 percent of forensic and crime scene technologists and investigators work in local or state government (BLS 2024) lines may blur between the job responsibilities depending on local government funding.
 For example, a crime scene technician may be hired into a mostly evidence collection role, but later be asked to use their scientific skills in a laboratory setting if needed.

 Overall, the crime scene technician career requires a background in science and exceptional attention to detail.
 Most crime scene technicians earn a bachelor’s before starting in the field and may go on to complete certification programs or an advanced degree to further their job prospects.
 While this occupation is not for the faint of heart, it does allow people to work beyond the confines of a cubicle and employ rigorous problem-solving skills in a real-world context.